The NPA will be busy at the British Pig and Poultry Fair, which is now less than a month away.

 The NPA will also be making announcements and duscussing future policy:

 Antibiotic Stewardship: A lot has happened since the NPA published its ground-breaking and influential Antibiotic Stewardship Programme in May 2016.
-It will be launching a follow-up report at the Fair, outlining progress made with the original report and how the industry should set about meeting new antibiotic targets.
+It will provide an update on progress over the last two years, including looking at how the industry should set about meeting new antibiotic targets.

 Incursion support: The association will be launching new materials to help protect producers targeted by activists.